brucemack/brucemack.github.io/ampersand/index.md

 important.
 What _is_ important is that all clients in a voter network are synchronized to the same time source.
 It would probably make sense to add an NTP server onto the VOTER server to allow clients to derive their timing synchronization from a central, independent source.
-(Geopolitical alignments could also be taken into account when making this selectionm, as needed.)
+(Geopolitical alignments could also be taken into account when making this selection, as needed.)

 To take this even further, I note that Jim (W6BIL)'s [VOTER protocol design](https://allstarlink.github.io/voter/voter-protocol/#payload-type-0-authentication-plus-flags) contains a PING connectivty test message type.
 Given this nice statement from Jim: